“Wow, that is beautiful,” Wyn said appreciatively

 has YOUR home world got to commend it to my use?”

+minerals.
 Gold, silver, diamonds… Lutanium… lots of Lutanium.
-Smothered

-on most planets made it even more valuable.
-Murder had been done for it
+small quantities on most planets made it even more valuable.
+Murder had

-many times.
-“Even on my peaceful world, people covet Lutanium,”
+been done for it many times.
+“Even on my peaceful world, people

-he murmured.
+covet Lutanium,” he murmured.

-“And there are defences on your planet?
-To prevent these riches
+“And there are defences on your planet, to prevent these riches

 being harvested by ones as enterprising as ourselves?”